sebnitu/vrembem/docs/_packages/modal.md

 description: "A component for changing the mode of a page to complete a critical task.
 This is usually used in conjunction with the dialog component to make modal dialogs."
 category: compound
 usage:
-  npm: "@vrembem/modal"
+  npm: "modal"
-  scss: "vrembem/modal/index"
+  scss: "modal"
-  js: "@vrembem/modal"
+  js: "modal"
 ---

 {% include flag.html heading="modal" %}